nickpek/ApiAggregationService/README.md

 4. **Run the application**:
     dotnet run

-## Setup
+## Configuration
-Ensure your configuration files (e.g., appsettings.json and appsettings.Development.json) include your API key and other necessary environment settings.
+Ensure your configuration files (e.g., `appsettings.json` and `appsettings.Development.json`) include your API keys and other necessary environment settings.

+## Caching Strategy
+To improve performance and minimize redundant API calls, the service utilizes a **CacheService** to store API responses in memory temporarily.
+This approach benefits from:
+- **Reduced Response Time**: Cached responses allow for near-instant retrieval of frequently requested data.
+- **Minimized API Load**: Limits unnecessary requests to external APIs.

+### Cache Duration
+The cache expiration is set to **10 minutes** for each API client (e.g., Weather, News, and Football).
+This duration can be customized as per requirements.

+### Cache Implementation
+Each API request generates a unique cache key based on its parameters (e.g., city or country).
+On a cache hit, the cached data is returned, bypassing the API call.
+Otherwise, the client fetches fresh data, which is then stored in the cache.

 ## API Endpoints
 1. **Endpoint 1: Aggrefated Data**